RajatJangra2653/dp-420-cosmos-db-dev/instructions/25-monitor.md

 In this lab, you will complete the following tasks:
 - Task 1: Prepare your development environment.
-- Task 2: Create an Azure Cosmos DB NoSQL API account.
+- Task 2: Create an Azure Cosmos DB for NoSQL account.
 - Task 3: Import the Microsoft.Azure.Cosmos and Newtonsoft.Json libraries into a .NET script.
 - Task 4: Run a script to create the containers and the workload.
 - Task 5: Use Azure Monitor to Analyze the Azure Cosmos DB account usage